nkristek/Stein/README.md

 ### Install log

-It will start installers with the "/L*V LOGPATH" option which means the installer should log all operations.
+It will start the installation with the "/L*V LOGPATH" option which means the installer should log all operations.
 You can optionally set a limit on how many log files should be kept.
 After an operation, the oldest log files will be deleted.

 ### Additional arguments